Siberian Pearls Dogwood

 One of the finest shrub dogwoods with so much going for it; showy white berries that turn to blue in fall, excellent fall color and stunning red stems which stand out against the winter snow; can grow quite large for general garden use

 Siberian Pearls Dogwood has clusters of creamy white flowers at the ends of the branches in late spring.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The pointy leaves turn an outstanding brick red in the fall.
 It produces white berries in mid summer.
 The red branches are extremely showy and add significant winter interest.

 Siberian Pearls Dogwood is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.